nestornorton/Digital-Curated-Repository-Teachers-Website/README.md

 ### Pre-requisites:

-For this project, we’re going to use the MEAN stack template to build the web.
+For this project, we’re going to use the MEAN stack template to build the web application.
 If you don’t have GIT installed on the computer, you can follow the install instructions here:

 * [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)